Internet slang: Present

 Although Internet slang began as a means of "opposition" to mainstream language, its popularity with today's globalized digitally literate population has shifted it into a part of everyday language, where it also leaves a profound impact.
+6-7, a meme that grew to fame in 2025 is a perfect example.
+It is a term that doesn't even have a true meaning to it, but was developed and catalysed on the internet as slang.
+The term grew so big that dictionary.com labeled it as their 'Word of the Year' for 2025.
+They stated that it's large usage by generation alpha in a real world context earned it the number one spot.
+It's influence reached beyond that of the computer screen, changing how kids interact with their parents, teachers, and friends.
+Other terms like 'rizz' have seen massive uses in modern day life, all while they originated from online figures such as Kai Cenat.

 Frequently used slang also have become conventionalised into memetic "unit[s] of cultural information".
 These memes in turn are further spread through their use on the Internet, prominently through websites.
 The Internet as an "information superhighway" is also catalysed through slang.
 The evolution of slang has also created a 'slang union' as part of a unique, specialised subculture.
 Such impacts are, however, limited and requires further discussion especially from the non-English world.
 This is because Internet slang is prevalent in languages more actively used on the Internet, like English, which is the Internet's lingua franca.